-BAL can develop for no known reason or after another cancer treatment.
+BAL can develop for no known reason, or after another cancer treatment.

 How is it treated?

-BAL can be difficult to treat and people that get into remission have a high risk of relapse.
+BAL can be difficult to treat and people who get into remission have a high risk of relapse.
 Generally treatment is chosen according to the most common type of immature blood cells or blasts (AML or ALL) present in the leukaemia and so may use the chemotherapy for ALL or for AML.
 It is likely to be an intensive approach with chemotherapy, followed by a bone marrow transplant if appropriate.
 Your doctor will discuss with you what treatment is likely to be best for you.

 What is the prognosis?